Impact Deal Engine

 Common bottlenecks

-• Proof appears before the buyer understands why the outreach is relevant.
+• Proof appears before the message establishes why the account is relevant.

 What improves